Eugène Terre'Blanche: End of apartheid

 The AWB were subsequently defeated while invading Bophuthatswana to prop up the autocratic leader of the Bantustan in 1994 and Terre'Blanche did not follow up on his earlier threats of war.

 Terre'Blanche claimed he had personally communicated with Mangope on 10 March 1994, prior to mobilising his men to protect the capital Mmabatho against looting and unrest.
-Officers of the Bophuthatswana Defence Force initially received the AWB militia with "great joy and surprise".(Vuur en Verraad, Arthur Kemp) The AWB militia assembled in an airport hangar in Mmabatho, where they were to be provided with rations and firearms.
+Officers of the Bophuthatswana Defence Force initially received the AWB militia with "great joy and surprise".
+(Vuur en Verraad, Arthur Kemp) The AWB militia assembled in an airport hangar in Mmabatho, where they were to be provided with rations and firearms.
 Terre'Blanche ordered his men to remove their AWB badges upon the request of the Bophuthatswana Defence Force.
 While contained at the hangar, an unidentified and independent faction carrying the AWB emblems started shooting indiscriminately at the public.
 Terre'Blanche concluded that the South African intelligence services may have set up the shooting in order to discredit the AWB, since the media broadcast footage of the individuals' emblems, but did not publicise their identity.
 The Bophuthatswana police systematically began to remove the media from strategic locations, and the initial hospitality shown to the AWB militia was replaced by contempt.
 When Bophuthatswana fell into complete anarchy, the AWB withdrew.

 1991 documentary and libel case

 Terre'Blanche was the subject of the television documentary The Leader, His Driver and the Driver's Wife (1991), directed by British filmmaker Nick Broomfield.
-Broomfield's documentary claimed Terre'Blanche had an affair with Jani Allan, the journalist who had interviewed him for South Africa's Sunday Times; an assertion she disputed as well as her portrayal in the documentary.
+Broomfield's documentary claimed Terre'Blanche had an affair with Jani Allan, the journalist who had interviewed him for South Africa's Sunday Times, an assertion she disputed as well as her portrayal in the documentary.
 This provoked a scandal in the AWB.
 In July 1989, Cornelius Lottering, a member of the breakaway Orde van die Dood group, orchestrated a failed assassination attempt on Allan's life by placing a bomb outside her Sandton apartment.

 This led to Allan taking libel proceedings against the documentary broadcaster Channel 4 in 1992 in the London's High Court.
 During the court hearings, several transcripts of their alleged sexual relationship appeared in the South African and British press.
 Terre'Blanche submitted a sworn statement to the London court denying he had had an affair with Allan.
 In a rare interview with the Afrikaans Sunday newspaper Die Rapport, his wife Martie Terre'Blanche denounced the rumours.
 Although the judge found that Channel 4's allegations had not defamed Allan, he did not rule on whether or not there had been an affair.
 The South African business newspaper Financial Mail published a lead story on 6 August detailing the theory that F.W. de Klerk had orchestrated the libel case to discredit Terre'Blanche and the far right movement in South Africa.
-Allan has continued to dismiss the claims.
+Allan continued to dismiss the claims.